Faculty Policies and Procedures

 The annual review of faculty concludes at the end of December and covers the preceding calendar year (January – December.)
 The Faculty Annual Review (FAR) is completed online, and is accessible throughout the year via Agora.
 Faculty are encouraged to update the FAR as events and publications occur throughout the year.

-The Dean, Associate Dean of Faculty and Academics and the relevant Department Chair examine the materials submitted by each full-time tenure-track faculty member along with all other relevant information available in the Dean’s office (e.g., course evaluations, teaching loads, course syllabi, advising and dissertation work, etc.) and rate these materials in the manner described below.
+The Dean, Associate Dean of Faculty and Academics, and the relevant Department Chair examine the materials submitted by each full-time faculty member along with all other relevant information available in the Dean’s office (e.g., course evaluations, teaching loads, course syllabi, advising and dissertation work, etc.) and rate these materials in the manner described below.
 The results of this examination are used for three purposes: (1) communication to each full-time faculty member regarding areas of strength and weakness during the preceding year; (2) allotment of each full-time faculty member’s salary increment; and, (3) allocation of teaching load for the upcoming year.
+Data from the FAR is also used by the Provost's Office for productivity comparisons across departments and schools in the university.

-In the area of research, credit for the annual salary increment is given only for those items that include full citations and were published (that is, in print or online) during the year under review.
+In the area of research productivity for tenure-track faculty, credit for the annual salary increment is given only for those items that include full citations and were published (that is, in print or online) during the year under review.
 Publications are organized on the FAR form as books, book chapters, journal articles, or publications in newsletters, newspapers, and/or the popular press, and are also listed as under review, in press, and in print.

 Salary increments are based on the fulfillment of the expectations of faculty as listed above and discussed in the University Statutes.
 Specific increments are determined by the Dean and are based on the Annual Review process.
 From time to time an individual faculty member’s salary may be deemed too low due to changes in the job market since that faculty member was hired.
 If this situation arises, some of the total Lynch School salary increment pool may be used to make a market adjustment to that faculty member’s salary.